The Gauss Law: A Tale: Global Symmetries: Lorentz and Flavour Groups

 \subsection{The Axial Flavour Anomaly}

-The flavour group in QCD at the Lagrangian level is $U(N_f)_L\times U(N_f)_R$ (upto discrete groups) acting on the left- and right-handed quarks.
+The flavour group in QCD at the Lagrangian level is $U(N_f)_L\times U(N_f)_R$ (up to discrete groups) acting on the left- and right-handed quarks.
 If $(g,h)$ is a transformation of this group, they are interchanged by parity $P$:

 Vector transformations $(g,g)$ commute with $P$.
 The axial transformations $(g,g^{-1})$ do not.
 The latter are all anomalous.